Ever thought about buying tiles online? Read on…

 Not too much variation, not too little.
 I don’t think there were ANY tiles that arrived broken.
 We were absolutely shocked, in the best possible way.

-There some GREAT reasons to consider buying tiles online, including:
+Some GREAT reasons to consider buying tiles online:

 Why?
 Well, these aren’t natural stones.
 Therefore, there’s minimal chance of variation in the tiles.
 Natural stone is an entirely different matter.
 And that’s why I was SO HAPPY with the quality of this marble tile.
 It was gorgeous.